Government Hooker

 "Government Hooker" is a song by American singer Lady Gaga from her second studio album, Born This Way (2011).
-Gaga co-wrote and co-produced the song with Fernando Garibay and DJ White Shadow, with additional production of DJ Snake.
+Gaga wrote the song with Fernando Garibay and DJ White Shadow; it was produced by Gaga and DJ White Shadow, with co-production by Garibay and DJ Snake.
 "Government Hooker" was a previously unused demo track Shadow had produced with DJ Snake.
 Recording sessions took place in 2010 at the Studio at the Palms in Las Vegas, Nevada.

 The song is a synth-pop track with techno, trance, post-disco, and industrial influences.
 "Government Hooker" explores themes of female sexual empowerment, manifested as a metaphor referencing US president John F. Kennedy's alleged affair with Marilyn Monroe.
 Critics praised the song's production and dark, risqué subject matter.
 Though never released as a single, "Government Hooker" charted in South Korea and peaked at number sixteen on the US Hot Dance/Electronic Digital Songs.
 The song was performed majorly in Gaga's Born This Way Ball concert tour (2012–2013); it was also part of the setlist of her Las Vegas residency, Enigma (2018–2020).